March 3, 2014

 The [de facto officer] doctrine is typically used against a plaintiff who is suing an administrative agency.
 However, the Wisconsin Supreme Court has held that courts have the limited discretion not to apply the [de facto officer] doctrine when an agency sues a "reluctant defendant."
 In Trager, supra, 118 Wis.2d 204 [346 N.W.2d 756], a zoning board found that defendant Trager's garage violated a recently enacted zoning ordinance ...
 The county then sued Trager seeking a mandatory injunction that he remove his garage. ...
 The court noted that in many cases the party challenging the order is suing, but in some cases "the administrative agency initiates a civil proceeding to enforce the agency's decision and the party aggrieved by the decision ... seeks to defend against the enforcement action by challenging the validity of the agency decision".
 (County of Sauk, supra, 118 Wis.2d at pp.212 [346 N.W.2d at pp.760].)
 "Trager is the reluctant defendant in a court action initiated by the administrative agency."
 (Id. at 212 [346 N.W.2d at p.760].)
 (Fair Political Practices v.
 Californians Against Corruption).

 At this time, we are not aware of any case in which a litigant with court-recognized standing has pursued a collateral attack against any of Obama's presidential actions.
 In Purpura v.
 Sebelius, the plaintiffs argued that the ObamaCare law (HR3590: Patient Protection and Affordable Care Act) is unconstitutional because it was signed by a Constitutionally-ineligible President.
-Since ObamaCare affects the public in general and does not harm the plaintiffs a unique or particularized manner, the court ruled that the plaintiffs do not have standing to challenge the ObamaCare law.
+Since ObamaCare affects the public in general and does not harm the plaintiffs a unique or particularized manner, the court ruled that the plaintiffs (as private citizens) did not have standing to challenge the ObamaCare law.

 The following factors may affect the strength, therefore the outcome, of a collateral attack: